Seminar in Peer Tutoring

 Goal: To introduce students to the practice of tutoring through observation and experience.

-- Observe several tutorials in the Peer Tutoring Center.
+- Observe several tutorials in the Peer Writing Center.

 - Receive tutoring on their own papers from peers.